Keep the Trail Access info current...

 The Brisbane Ranges never ceases to surprise me.
-It is not a challenging range in terms of elevation changes and terrain but it certainly offers some amazing scenery, inspiring views and varied terrain to stimulate the senses.
+The Ted Errey Nature Circuit is not a challenging range in terms of elevation change and terrain but it certainly offers some amazing scenery, inspiring views and varied terrain to stimulate the senses.

-The Ted Errey Nature Circuit is a really interesting walk which uncovers various vegetation types and tracks ranging from well maintained management tracks through to small creek crossings, boardwalks and steep rocky sections.
+The Ted Errey Nature Circuit is an interesting walk which uncovers various vegetation types and tracks ranging from well maintained management tracks through to small creek crossings, boardwalks and steep rocky sections.
 This particular section of the range was subjected to bush fires in 2006 so the regeneration is well underway and as always, it's very interesting to see the effects, particularly from the higher vantage points.

 The trail starts and finishes at the Anakie Gorge Picnic Area and is identified by blue triangles once you pass through the Gorge so keep an eye out for them as they cross the Burcell trail and various 4WD tracks in places as you progress.
 I found the trail quite easy to follow.
 Just make sure you keep a keen lookout for side tracks and check your map at all junctions.